davidetestoni/BlockchainAuthIoT/README.md

 Master's thesis project on the use of an **Ethereum Blockchain** to manage **Authentication** and **Access Control** when querying data from an **Edge IoT Network**.

 ## Local setup with docker-compose
-First of all create a network called `iot` for our containers
+First of all create a network called `iot` for your containers
 ```bash
 docker network create iot
 ```